json2d/dotrelay/README.md

 # ...
 ```

-echoing the point from the previous scenario, this works well when you need to move the static files around the project
+echoing the point from the previous example, this feature is pretty usefule when you need to move the static files around in a project